• Skip to primary navigation

 Creativity Warm-Up Drawings

 Here’s a great activity for students to do if all they have is paper and pencil!
 It really challenges students to use their creativity to figure out what the marks in the box remind them of and make a drawing based on it.
-You can grab a copy in my free resource library.
+You can grab a copy here:

 Homemade Paint